bodrick/awesome/README.md

 *   [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 *   [cobbler/cobbler](https://github.com/cobbler/cobbler) - Cobbler is a versatile Linux deployment server
 *   [khuedoan/homelab](https://github.com/khuedoan/homelab) - Fully automated homelab from empty disk to running services with a single command.
-*   [letta-ai/letta](https://github.com/letta-ai/letta) - Letta is the platform for building stateful agents: AI with advanced memory that can learn and self-improve over time.
+*   [letta-ai/letta](https://github.com/letta-ai/letta) - Platform for stateful agents: AI with advanced memory that can learn and self-improve over time.
 *   [microsoft/autogen](https://github.com/microsoft/autogen) - A programming framework for agentic AI
 *   [microsoft/promptbase](https://github.com/microsoft/promptbase) - All things prompt engineering
 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.